honey-dos/web/README.md

 Example: Mike sees issue #3 on the kanban board/issues and wants to work on it.
 After assigning it to himself he branches off the latest commit on `dev` and names it `feature/#3` or `feature/#3-update-readme` and then begins coding.
 When Mike is finished, he commits his code with message `#3 Updated readme` and will open a PR to merge his branch into `dev`.
-Once approved by Elanore, PR will be merged into `dev`.
-After all features and bug fixes are completed for milestone team meets up does a release updating the version information and adding a tag.
+Once the PR is approved by Elanore, the PR will be merged into `dev`.
+After all features and bug fixes are completed for the milestone, the team meets up and does a release updating the version information and adding a tag.

 ## Coding Standards